Pretty lady with super heavy curves challenges Kelly, video shakes the internet

-- A well-endowed lady has challenged US-based Togolese TikToker Bhaddie Kelly with her own dancing video
+- A well-endowed lady has challenged US-based Togolese TikToker Bhadie Kelly with her own dancing video

-- Bhaddie Kelly has fast become a viral sensation because of her exciting dance videos, with many fixated on her 'perfect' beauty
+- Bhadie Kelly has fast become a viral sensation because of her exciting dance videos, with many fixated on her 'perfect' beauty

 - Several admirers have reproduced their version of the Tiktoker's videos based on her exciting moves

-A well-endowed lady has challenged US-based Togolese TikToker Bhaddie Kelly with her eye-catching dance moves and turned heads on social media.
+A well-endowed lady has challenged US-based Togolese TikToker Bhadie Kelly with her eye-catching dance moves and turned heads on social media.

 Over the past few days, Kelly has dominated the trends and fast become an online sensation because of her exciting dance videos, with many fixated on her 'perfect' beauty.